ucb-bar/chipyard/docs/Customization/Incorporating-Verilog-Blocks.rst

 ---------------------------------------

-Since we've parameterized the GCD instantiation to choose between the Chisel and the verilog module, creating a config is easy.
+Since we've parameterized the GCD instantiation to choose between the Chisel and the Verilog module, creating a config is easy.

 .. literalinclude:: ../../generators/example/src/main/scala/RocketConfigs.scala
     :language: scala